Code-by-Hamza/Expense-Tracker/README.md

 - **View Expenses:** Display all expenses sorted by date, with totals.
 - **View Summary:** See total, average, and highest expense.
 - **Category Summary:** View totals for each category.
-- **Monthly Reports** View Expenses and Summary of the selected month.
+- **Monthly Reports:** View Expenses and Summary of the selected month.
 - **Export as CSV File:** Export all expenses to a CSV file in the project folder.
 - **Import Expenses from CSV File:** Import expenses from a CSV file into your tracker.
 - **Save & Exit:** Save all changes to `expenses.json` and exit.